 It is no secret that science supports the idea that playing and listening to music aids brain development in a way that is unique, and cannot be replicated through any other means.
-Raphael House Rudolf Steiner School offers students compulsory music for every year level in the Upper School, as well as offering elective music for the students who choose to pursue music more intentionally.
+Raphael House Rudolf Steiner School offers students music for every year level, as well as offering elective music for the students who choose to pursue music more intentionally.

 Class Eight and Nine Music

 In Class 8 students engage with singing.
 Students are at a sociable age and are encouraged to actively engage in creating with their classmates.
 Self-expression is fostered through allowing students the freedom to choose to engage with music they enjoy.
 In Class 8, routines begin to develop, and by the end of the year there is unity between the groups as they have learnt how to make progress as an ensemble.

 In Class 9 this journey continues, and often the groups that were formed in Class 8 now begin to thrive.
 In Class 9 we can push a little more in the direction of specific goals.
 We begin to see musicians shine.
 The students experience the success of weekly practice and positive group dynamics.
 Students now begin to engage in music theory in a more meaningful way as they are experiencing more mastery over their instruments, i.e. connecting what they hear or play with what they read or write.
 Students in Class 9 often begin to become more passionate and involved in setting their own personal and group goals.
 The teaching approach is to both encourage and create an environment for allowing what already exists to flourish.